Kirkwood-Dirac quasiprobability approach to the statistics of incompatible observables: The physics behind the Kirkwood-Dirac quasiprobability

 \section{The physics behind the Kirkwood-Dirac quasiprobability}

-The following considerations aim to provide supporting evidence for the use of the Kirkwood-Dirac quasiprobability (KDQ) as a central object in the study of quantum fluctuations.
-We do not wish to make here any `uniqueness' argument since, as it is well-known, the existence of alternative quasiprobabilities is directly related to the ordering ambiguities of quantum mechanics \cite{ballentine1970statistical,Solinas2016probing,Hofer2017quasi}.
-Rather, we will show how the KDQ brings forth a rich structure that is often left implicit in statistical mechanics and condensed matter physics considerations.
+The following considerations aim to provide supporting evidence for the use of the Kirkwood-Dirac quasiprobability distribution as a central object in the study of non-commuting observables and their physical consequences in a wide range of fields.
+We do not wish to make here any `uniqueness' argument since, as it is well-known, the existence of alternative quasiprobabilities is directly related to the ordering ambiguities of quantum mechanics~\cite{ballentine1970statistical,Solinas2016probing,Hofer2017quasi}.
+Rather, we will show how the KDQ brings forth a rich structure that is often left implicit in considerations of statistical mechanics and condensed matter physics.